 Submit to our contest and you may hear your name called at our Awards Program Saturday night.

-Please note that if an entry has been entered into the North Georgia CWC contest and won, it may not be entered again.
+Please note that if an entry has been entered into a previous FCWC contest and won, it may not be entered again.

 Here are the categories and submission instructions for your UNPUBLISHED and UNCONTRACTED works:

 Submit a nonfiction article of no more than 1,000 words.

 Submit an outline, plus first 1,000 words.

 Submit a one paragraph summary, plus first 500 words,

 Submit the Bible verse and short prayer/inspirational saying,

 PLUS up to three devotionals that are up to 300 words each.